 $$ 0 \leq t \leq 2\pi$$

-Where 't' controls the circular span of the helix and 'b' is a parameter to control the vertical advance of the helix alongside 't' in the Z axis (this will be further explained down bellow).
+Where 't' controls the circular span of the helix and 'b' is a parameter to control the vertical advance of the helix alongside 't' in the Z axis (this will be further explained down below).

 Another important parameter is the pitch, which is the distance between the start and the end of the helix at one revolution as shown in the image above.
 Its definition follows the expression:

 Where β stands for the helix angle.
 The helix angle controls the steepness of the helix and redirects a portion of the applied force to the axis, giving helical gears the ability to handle more load.
 However, because of this redirection, special bearings are required since the gears will be subjected to an axial force.
-The image bellow is meant to help visualize the helix angle:
+The image below is meant to help visualize the helix angle:

 As you can see in the image above, the teeth of the gear are represented by two gray lines, and their inclination is determined by the helix angle.
 The steeper the helix angle, the greater the inclination of the teeth, which for a gear holding its pitch diameter results as a reduction in the pitch.
 Taking all of this, the helix equations can be redefined as: